 So, I left the clinic with NO answers and a facial cream for my rash (which didn’t work btw and I had to go back 14 days later to get ANOTHER facial cream and antibiotics).

 This blog is not intended to shun traditional western medicine (which is essential and highly effective in an acute care setting), rather, it is to recognize that we are living in the middle of a chronic disease crisis and it’s not being properly addressed.
-I see this EVERY DAY as a Disability Claims Specialist.
+I see this EVERY DAY as a Disability Claims Specialist, trust me.

 The symptoms I’m currently exhibiting are